ChehanMendiyaa/Techpath/README.md

 5. Set sharing permission to **Anyone with the link can view**
 6. Paste the sharing link into the `driveUrl` field

-### Supported Resource Types
+### Resource Types

-- Past Paper
+- Past Papers
-- Textbook
+- Textbooks
-- Teachers' Guide
+- Teachers' Guides
-- Model Paper
+- Model Papers
+- Provincial Papers
+- Extra Notes

-### Supported Subjects
+###  Subjects

 - Engineering Technology
 - Science for Technology